top of page

 When to use Diary Studies

-• Following up to a prior piece of research such as interviews to gather more detailed and contextual information.
+• Following up on a prior piece of research, such as interviews, to gather more detailed and contextual information.

 Controlled User Observation